 Tulum is a special place.
-Far less touristy, and much cheaper, than Cancun and Playa del Carmen, Tulum has become THE place to visit on the Riviera Maya.
+Far less touristy, and much cheaper, than Cancun and Playa del Carmen, Tulum has become THE place to visit on the Mexican Riviera Maya.
 Tulum used to be a chilled out little fishing town, now it is growing in size and popularity it still manages to maintain that hippy vibe.
 With picturesque Mayan ruins next to a turquoise ocean, fantastic snorkelling and diving, gorgeous beaches and plenty of excellent restaurants, it’s not hard to see why Tulum is so popular with everyone from backpackers to honeymooners and female solo travellers.
 I visited Tulum with a friend then came back to spend a couple of weeks here alone, so I’m sharing all my tips for Tulum solo travel.

 Is Tulum Safe?

 I feel like I need to address this first, as most people who I talk to about Mexico solo travel immediately freak out and assume that you will be murdered the second you land at the airport.
 YES, Tulum is safe.
 The Riviera Maya and Cancun have come under scrutiny in the press recently for some safety issues regarding gun violence, but these are isolated incidents, which don’t usually affect tourists.
 Tulum is not Cancun and is a lot more laid back, there are no issues here with violent crime.
 Likewise, the horror stories about tainted drinks in all-inclusive resorts won’t don’t affect Tulum either – Tulum is blissfully free of mega-hotels and resorts, instead you will find small boutique hotels and eco-lodges.

 Tulum was ranked as the 2nd best place to visit in Mexico by US News, ahead of other top destinations like Cancun, Playa del Carmen and Mexico City, and is known as a safe haven for locals and visitors alike.